Small Transmitting Loop Project

 The second change I made was to replace the tuning capacitor with an air-variable capacitor.
 This capacitor isn't a butterfly capacitor, but it is a differential capacitor from Palstar, with two stator halves, which I have connected to the inductor ring.
 Although still a split-stator like a butterfly, this cap has two advantages over a butterfly.
 First, it allows a larger range of C values for a given size of capacitor, while retaining the butterfly's advantage of not flowing current through wiper connections.
 Second, the differential cap does not have a uniform rate of change of the C value as the rotor turns.
 The value changes faster at low C values, and slower at high C values.
 This is an advantage because at high frequencies (low C), the bandwidth of the antenna is larger, so tuning rate isn't nearly as critical.
 At lower frequencies (high C values) the bandwidth of the antenna is lower, requiring a slower rate of C change to avoid overshooting the target value.
 When compared to a vacuum-variable capacitor, the air-variable cap is just aluminum plates, which should make it more durable of shock, and tolerant to temperature oscillations than the ceramic or glass of a vacuum variable.
 In fact, the air-variable is shaped like a large heatsink, so any heating that does occur should be easier to manage.

-Initial test-standing of the loop suggests that it will have performance on par with the ideal predicted using AA5TB's spreadsheet.
+Initial testing of the loop suggested that it would have performance on par with the ideal predicted using AA5TB's spreadsheet.
 The measured -3dB bandwidth was 50kHz at the end of 45' of RG-213, while the 2:1 SWR bandwidth was 35kHz.
 As an added benefit, the capacitor is large enough at the high end to allow operation on 30m and 40m, albeit with reduced efficiency.
+I recently used this antenna in the NAQP CW contest, where it performed as expected on 20m.
+The azimuth and elevation patterns achieved in practice seemed to match that predicted by the model, with peaks and nulls where they were expected.
+Even with long CQ runs at 100W, the #43 split-bead showed no signs of heating or stress-related SWR drift.
+I am looking forward to further testing in events where higher power levels are permitted, to gauge the ability of the reactive components to withstand the higher voltage and current.

 I don't expect to need to weld the vanes of the air variable capacitor together to maintain good efficiency.
 There are two reasons for this.
 First, the loop already shows near-ideal Q and bandwidth for the conductor size and length used.
 Second, each bank of stator vanes on an air variable capacitor fed as a butterfly or split-stator can be connected to the inductor lead in either two or four places, since there are two rods holding the stack together.
 If two of these four points are connected, that means that the current flowing through any stack of spacers is half of what it would be with a single connection, and if all four points are connected, the current for each point is one quarter of the total current, because the current is fed into the stator stack in a distributed fashion.
 Some commercial capacitor designs add solid bus bars running from each post of each end of the stack to the corresponding post on the far end of the stack, for just this reason -- it keeps I2R losses down by feeding each stack in all four post locations.
 Similarly, I used copper strap to connect all four stator "corners" for each stator, as shown in the image at right.